ubcsubbots/Underwater-Object-Detection/README.md

 # Underwater-Object-Detection
 For formulating and testing underwater object detection algorithms.
 Note that this is a repo for designing and testing, which is why it is in python, the actual implementation of the algorithms will be in C++ for better performance.

+### Get Started
+We need to get the development environment set up to ensure there are no dependency issues when working on this repo.
+We will use conda to do so.
+First install Anaconda, making sure to use the Python 3.7 version.
+Once Anaconda is installed, open up the Anaconda prompt and run the following command from the root folder of this repo

+`conda env create -f environment.yml`

+This will create a conda environment `uod` which contains all the dependencies for this repo.
+You can use this environment by running the following command

+`conda activate uod`

+The development environment should now be set up.
+Refer [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) if you need to troubleshoot or want to learn more about conda environments.

 ### Gate Detector
 To run the gate detector algorithm run